 Ph.D. student Keon Reid has been using molecular dynamics simulation to understand the behavior of the anti-cancer/anti-microbial peptide SVS-1 in collaboration with members of the Dyer group.
-A manuscript describing Keon’s simulations and experiments by Dr. Caitlin Davis on this peptide has recently been submitted for publication:
+A manuscript describing Keon’s simulations and experiments by Dr. Caitlin Davis on this peptide has recently been accepted for publication:

 Simulation snapshots showing “flip and dip” mechanism for SVS-1 to move from an on-top position to a partially inserted state in a POPG/POPC mixed lipid bilayer under applied surface tension.